oraclesantamonica/hpc/Lab 200/HPC-CLI.md

 ### 1 - Configure
 This step describes the required configuration for the CLI and includes optional configurations that enable you to extend CLI functionality.

 Before using the CLI, you have to create a config file that contains the required credentials for working with your Oracle Cloud Infrastructure account.
-You can create this file using a setup dialog or manually, using a text editor.
+You can create this file using a setup dialog or manually, using a text editor and store it in your .oci folder.

 An example config file would look like this: